NotAShelf/nyx/README.md

   - While accessing standard library functions, the call to library must be explicit.
 An example to this would be: `inherit (lib.modules) mkIf;` instead of repeating `lib.mkIf` or `lib.modules.mkIf` every time it is used.
+  - `with pkgs;` _is_ fine, however its scope must be kept small.
+The biggest scope in which it shall be allowed is the smallest scope possible, e.g., `environment.systemPackages = with pkgs; [ ];`.
+Anything larger than that should be avoided at all costs.

 ### Goals/Non-goals